 To aid the central Florida community further, Dr. Schwartzberg helped found the Orlando Orthopaedic Center Foundation in 2012.
 He serves as president for this foundation that aids at risk and financially disadvantaged athletes in numerous ways.

 For his contributions, The Athletic Trainers’ Association of Florida gave Dr. Schwartzberg their Sports Medicine Person of the Year Award for 2000 and then made him an Honorary Member in 2005.
 Dr. Schwartzberg was awarded Honorary Member in the National Athletic Trainers’ Association in 2010 and was awarded the Jack Hughston Sports Medicine Person of the Year by the Southeastern Athletic Trainers’ Association in 2014.

 Dr. Schwartzberg’s commitment to sports medicine extends into academics.
-He is an Assistant Professor of Orthopaedics for the University Central Florida College of Medicine.
-Dr. Schwartzberg gives educational talks to other health care professionals and teaches advanced arthroscopic surgery skills to practicing orthopaedic surgeons.
-He has published literature in orthopaedics and sports medicine and continues to develop and work on research projects.
+He is an Assistant Professor of Orthopedics for the University of Central Florida College of Medicine.
+Dr. Schwartzberg gives educational talks to other health care professionals and teaches advanced arthroscopic surgery skills to practicing orthopedic surgeons.
+He has published literature in orthopedics and sports medicine and continues to develop and work on research projects.